rohangaur21/aws-csaa/README.md

 When performing overwrite PUTS and DELETES, these updated and/or deleted objects can take time to propagate because, also known as **_Eventual Consistency_**.
 These type of updates are known as **_Atomic_** - fetching these resources could be old or new.

-### S3
+### S3 Basics
   - S3-Simple Storage Service.
-  - Data is spread across multiple devices.
+  - Data is spread across multiple devices (Files are stored in Buckets - folders).
-  - Object-based storage.
+  - Object-based and unlimited storage.
   - Files can be from 0 Bytes to 5 TB.
+  - Built for 99.99% availability for the S3 platform
+  - Amazon guarantee 99.9% availability - always available
+  - Amazon guarantees 99.99999999999% (11, 9’s) durability for S3 information
+  - Tiered storage
+  - Lifecycle management
+  - Versioning
-  - Unlimited Storage.
+  - Encryption
-  - Files are stored in Buckets (folders).
+  - Secure data using Access Control Lists bucket policies.
 ### S3 Object - Key, Value Store
 - Key - Name of object to be stored
 - Value - Data being stored - made up of a sequence of bytes